grnet/archipelago/docs/design/design_mapfile_v3.rst

 each one will span one data file.

 #.
 The header file will include the signature, the version, the volume size,
-   the volume blocksize, the epoch, the flags field and finally a new field called sgc that denotes if the volume has been garbage collected and will be used during the migration from v2 to v3 and later on for bootstrapping reasons.
+   the volume blocksize, the epoch, the flags field and finally a new flag called sgc that denotes if the volume has been garbage collected and will be used during the migration from v2 to v3 and later on for bootstrapping reasons.

 #.
 The metadata file is a new file introduced in v3 and will include the
-   signature, a flags field, the version, the current volume index, the volume array length, the content addressable array length, the content addressable array and finaly the volume array.
+   the current volume index, the volume array length, the content addressable array length, the content addressable array, the volume array and finally the size in bytes of the unhexlified content addressable object placed in the relevant array.

 #.
 The mapdata file has a new form in v3 and it will include the epoch, the
    volume index, the type that denotes if the object is content addressable or